 Getting hot while you sleep is very normal and is something many people experience on a nightly basis.
+As a matter of fact, according to research conducted by Gallup and Casper, 57% of Americans sleep too hot at least occasionally, as opposed to 37% who sleep too cold.
 The ideal temperature for sleep is between 60 and 67 degrees Fahrenheit.
 When the temperature gets higher than this, it makes it very difficult to fall asleep.

 Falling into a deep sleep is associated with cool body temperatures and being too hot can hurt your ability to fall and stay asleep.
+In fact, when asked about the main reasons behind their latest poor night’s sleep, 22% of the people surveyed pointed to overheating as a key factor.
+This was the third most frequent answer, following bathroom visits (43%) and physical discomfort (29%).
 Regulating and managing your body temperature is an important part of good sleep hygiene.
 Learn how to stay cool at night with the below tips.

 Taking a warm shower or bath before bed can lower your core body temperature.
 While your body temperature will initially rise in the shower, once you get out your body will begin to cool down.
 On top of that, taking a warm bath or shower can also help you fall asleep faster.

 However, make sure you’re taking a lukewarm shower as opposed to a cold or very hot one.
 Hot showers can heat up your bathroom and already warm room, while cold showers can have a stimulating effect — making it harder for you to fall asleep.

 One of the most common places people sweat is on their head and face, so it’s important to keep this area cool.
 In order to do that, freeze a washcloth before bed and use it as a cold compress when you’re trying to fall asleep.